niumlaque/local-dns-forwarder/README.md

 # Local FQDN Filter
-This application is a local DNS server written in Rust, created as a project to help me learn the Rust programming language.
+This application is created as a project to help me learn the Rust programming language.
-The server operates by resolving domain names based on a predefined allowlist of Fully Qualified Domain Names (FQDNs).
+The server filters requests based on a predefined allowlist of Fully Qualified Domain Names (FQDNs).

 ## Features